fehuinc/fehuleather/README.md

 Stinks.
 On Rails.

 # Todo

-Totem
-  All images wrapped in a square container of a known size One screen-wide container that slides back and forth Images snap when wrapping
-  One screen-wide cover layer that receives input (and, perhaps, does a gradient fade?)

 Automatic Currency Conversion — users choose their own country (perhaps, a little flag next to prices?) https://github.com/RubyMoney/money